 Scholastic achievement, extracurricular accomplishments, financial need, and career objectives are taken into consideration in the scholarship award process.
 The amount of an award is determined annually.
 Visit www.baker.edu for a list of the scholarships available through Baker College or to students of Baker College through other sponsoring organizations.
-In addition, other agencies and clubs (Lions Club, Kiwanis, American Business Women's Association, etc.) offer scholarships for outstanding achievement.
-Information about scholarships is available in the Admissions Office for new students and in the Academic/Administrative Office for returning students.
+In addition, other agencies and clubs (Lions Club, Kiwanis, American Business Women's Association, etc.) offer scholarships is available in the Admissions Office for new students and in the Academic/Administrative Office for returning students.
 Graduate and Online students should contact the Financial Services Office at the Center for Graduate Studies.